Global Emergency Medicine

 Our Mission

-Our mission in the Division of Global Emergency Medicine at UVA is to create an equitable future for the global community through emergency healthcare.
+Our mission in the Division of Global Emergency Medicine at UVA is to create improved health outcomes for the global community through emergency healthcare.

 Our Vision